sdcnku/micropython/docs/library/omv.sensor.rst

    If both are specified this method skips ``n`` number of frames but will timeout after ``time`` milliseconds.

+   Note: `sensor.skip_frames()` may apply cropping parameters to fit the snapshot in the available frame buffer space given the pixformat and framesize.
+The cropping parameters will be applied to maintain the aspect ratio and will stay until `sensor.set_framesize()` or `sensor.set_windowing()` are called.

 .. function:: sensor.width()